EMGuyant/inquisitive-nature/_posts/2022-10-24-power-bi-filter-context.md

 ---
 layout: post
 author: Ethan Guyant
-title:  "Power BI Fundaments: Part 3 - Filter Functions"
+title:  "Power BI Filter Context: Unraveling the Impact of Filters on Calculations"
 category: Deep Dive
 tags: [Microsoft 365, Power BI, Power Platform, Power BI Fundamentals Series]
 description: Explore the concept of filter context within Power BI, how it can be created and the impacts it has on evaluating measures.
 Part three of this series looks at creating filter context with the use of visuals and how the filter context can be set or modified using functions.